amrlabib/javascript-essentials/scopes.md

 ### Function hoisting:

-In case of functions, hoisting is applied to function declaration, but not to function expressions
+In case of functions, hoisting is applied to function declarations, but not to function expressions

 #### Example 1.3: